 Support

 Casa Kuà is self-organised by trans* and non binary BIPoCs to make health more accessible to other trans*, inter*, non binary and queer people, and especially for those affected by racism.
+The aim of Casa Kuà is to bring traditional and conventional medical treatments together, as well as communities, centering the needs and wishes of BIPoC trans* people.

 Support Les